Battle of Imphal

 The Battle of Imphal (Japan Laan) took place in the region around the city of Imphal, the capital of the state of Manipur in Northeast India from March until July 1944.
 Japanese armies attempted to destroy the Allied forces at Imphal and invade India, but were driven back into Burma with heavy losses.
 Together with the simultaneous Battle of Kohima on the road by which the encircled Allied forces at Imphal were relieved, the battle was the turning point of the Burma campaign, part of the South-East Asian theatre of World War II.
 The Japanese defeat at Kohima and Imphal was the largest up until that time, with many of the Japanese deaths resulting from starvation, disease and exhaustion suffered during their retreat.
-According to a voting in a contest run by the British National Army Museum, the Battle of Imphal was bestowed as Britain's Greatest Battle in 2013.
+According to voting in a contest run by the British National Army Museum, the battles of Imphal and Kohima were jointly bestowed as Britain's Greatest Battle in 2013.

 Situation

 Background

 In March 1943, the Japanese command in Burma had been reorganised.
 A new headquarters, Burma Area Army, was created under Lieutenant-General Masakazu Kawabe.
 One of its subordinate formations, responsible for the central part of the front facing Imphal and Assam, was the Fifteenth Army.
 Lieutenant-General Renya Mutaguchi was appointed to command this army in March 1943.
 From the moment he took command, Mutaguchi forcefully advocated an invasion of India.
-His motives for doing so appear to be uncertain.
+His motives for doing so are uncertain.
 He had played a major part in several Japanese victories, ever since the Marco Polo Bridge incident in 1937, and believed it was his destiny to win the decisive battle of the war for Japan.
 He may also have been goaded by the first Chindit expedition, a raid behind Japanese lines launched by the British under Orde Wingate early in 1943.
 The Allies had widely publicised the successful aspects of Wingate's expedition while concealing their losses to disease and exhaustion, possibly leading Mutaguchi and some of his staff to underestimate the difficulties they would later face.

 At the start of 1944, the war was going against the Japanese on several fronts.
 They were being driven back in the central and southwest Pacific, and their merchant ships were under attack by Allied submarines and aircraft.
 In Southeast Asia, they had held their lines over the preceding year, but the Allies were preparing several offensives from India and the Chinese province of Yunnan into Burma.
 In particular, the town of Imphal in Manipur on the frontier with Burma was built up to be a substantial Allied logistic base, with airfields, encampments and supply dumps.
 Imphal was linked to an even larger base at Dimapur in the Brahmaputra River valley by a road which wound for 100 mi through the steep and forested Naga Hills.